Balaji-2000-ai/devops-toolkit/linux_commands.md

-passwd username : Sets or changes password for a user su - username : Switches to the specified user with a login shell cat /etc/passwd (or) getent passwd : Lists all users id username : Shows UuserID, GroupID, and group info of the specified user userdel username : Deletes a user (User & Group will be deleted) userdel -r username : Delets the User, Group & Path
+passwd username : Sets or changes password for a user su - username : Switches to the specified user with a login shell cat /etc/passwd (or) getent passwd : Lists all users id username : Shows UserID, GroupID, and group info of the specified user userdel username : Deletes a user (User & Group will be deleted) userdel -r username : Delets the User, Group & Path